DavidMcLaughlin208/PixelSorting/docs/index.md

 Below is a valid mask to import.
 The white area will be the only section considerd for sorting by the algorithm.
 The black area will be ignored by the algorithm:

 ![](media/SampleMask.png)

+### Sorting Videos

+Sorting videos is similar to sorting images.
+You set the desired sorting parameters and mask parameters press **Start** and the video will be sorted frame by frame.

+You can change the parameters while the video is being sorted and the modified parameters will take effect immediately (except angle change will take effect on next frame).

+In order for the resulting video file to be usable it must be closed by the VideoWriter.
+The VideoWriter will close the file when the last frame is sorted or when the user presses the **Stop** button.

+If the application process is interrupted for any reason (computer goes to sleep, force quitting the application window) the file will not be closed and will be unusable and unrecoverable.
+The original video file will not be affected, just the new, sorted video file.

+### Caveats

+The application is still in development and there will likely be bugs.
+If you encounter any, please create a ticket in the [Issues](https://github.com/DavidMcLaughlin208/PixelSorting/issues)section in the Github repository.

+The resulting pixel sorted video files will be significantly larger (7mb -> 65 mb) than the original input files.
+This is a [known behavior](https://www.quora.com/Why-is-that-when-I-read-an-mp4-video-using-OpenCV-re-write-it-using-OpenCV-the-size-of-the-rewritten-video-is-greater-than-original-video) of OpenCV VideoWriter.
+The best workaround is to use some program (like [VLC](https://www.videolan.org/)) to convert the video using a lossless encoding.
+This will reduce the file size but not back down to the same as the input file.